-Simple Pasta and Eggplant is a delicious fast and easy recipe idea.
-Made with olive oil, fresh Italian parsley, garlic and chopped eggplant then tossed together with bucatini pasta.
+Simple Bucatini and Eggplant is a delicious, fast and easy recipe idea.
+Made with olive oil, fresh Italian parsley, garlic and chopped eggplant then tossed together with bucatini noodles.
 This simple yet perfect Pasta Dish will make you think you are in Italy.

 There is nothing like summer with all the over abundance of vegetables from your garden or your local farmer.
 I love the idea that in Canada you can have baskets of fresh off the vine vegetables delivered straight to your door once a week or visit all the local fresh markets around town.